 I made the mistake of using a heat pad sans thermostat once, and it not only warped the plastic tub, but also changed the color of the wood beneath.
 The snake was, luckily, safe, but I had unwittingly kept a major fire hazard in my reptile room during those months.

 For some unfathomable reason, heat rocks are still on the market, recommended by pet stores as a “safe” source of heat for your snake.
 Though safety improvements have been made in recent years, they are still dangerous.
 Furthermore, they’re not a good choice for heating your enclosure, as it only warms the rock, not the surrounding air.

 Ball pythons need some humidity to maintain proper respiratory health and to shed their skin correctly.
 In the wild, humidity ranges roughly between 45-75%, with dips down to 30% and spikes up to 90%.

 In order to facilitate this, provide a range of humidity levels in the enclosure.
 It should be around 50% on the warm end and between 70-90% on the cool end or inside burrows.
 Keep tabs on both temperature and humidity with a digital thermometer/hygrometer — the humidity probe should be placed inside one of the burrows on the cool end for best results.

 - PRO TIP: Maintain consistent humidity by mixing water into the substrate whenever it gets too dry.
 If you find that you have to do this more than 1x/week, you may need to either reduce ventilation or augment via misting, which simulates rainfall.
 Mist with distilled water to prevent hard water spots.

-Also offer a humid hide full of damp sphagnum moss.
+One of these burrows should be a humid hide full of damp sphagnum moss (this will likely need changing out regularly).
 If you are using a temperature gradient, this should be placed on the cool side of the enclosure for maximum effect.
 This gives the snake a means for regulating its own humidity needs and works very well during shedding.